MICHEL MARTIN, HOST:

 CURRIN: Thank you for having me.

+MARTIN: Again, we want to mention that we did reach out to Rick Curl's attorney, Thomas Kelly, who said, "We have no comment at this time."
 And that's our program for today.
-I'm Michel Martin and you've been listening to TELL ME MORE from NPR News.
+I'm Michel Martin, and you've been listening to TELL ME MORE from NPR News.
 Let's talk more tomorrow.

-(SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright National Public Radio.
+(SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.